Ewa6/quoteable-service/docs/api/subscribers-add-subscriber.md

 ## Sample response

-Upon successful creation of the subscriber, the API will return a `201 Created` status code with the created subscriber object in the response body.
+Upon a successful creation of the subscriber, the API will return a `201 Created` status code with the created subscriber object in the response body.

 ```js
 {